PaddlePaddle/PaddleSpeech/README.md

 ### Speech-to-text Inference

-An inference module caller `infer.py` is provided for us to infer, decode and visualize speech-to-text results for several given audio clips.
+An inference module caller `infer.py` is provided to infer, decode and visualize speech-to-text results for several given audio clips.
 It might help to have an intuitive and qualitative evaluation of the ASR model's performance.

 - Inference with GPU: